John Lyon (botanist)

-John Lyon (1765–1814) was an 18th/19th century Scottish botanist and plant collector in the USA who died during his explorations.
+John Lyon (1765–14 September, 1814) was an 18th/19th century Scottish botanist and plant collector in the US who died during his explorations.

 Life

 He was born in or near Dundee where his family appear to have been involved in the blossoming jute industry there in the late 18th century.
 Multiple sources give his birthplace as "Gillogie" but, outwith reference to Lyon, there is no record of this place name anywhere in Scotland, so it appears to have been wrongly transcribed at some point.

 In 1783 he appears as John Lyon junior, living with his father, John Lyon, a merchant on the Murraygate in east Dundee.

 He appears to have trained as a nurseryman and gardener, probably on a large country estate near Dundee.